lokidamenace/GHG-Emissions/README.md

 EDA is conducted to investigate and understand the relationships among greenhouse gas emissions, country-specific statistics, and financial metrics.
 It examines data patterns, trends, and correlations to know how these factors interact.

 #### Emission Trends Over Time
 This chart illustrates the average annual emissions.
 The sharp decrease from 2020 to 2021 was primarily due to the global lockdowns resulting from the COVID-19 pandemic.
-Since then, the upward pattern could reflect economic recovery, increased reporting transparency, or growth in high-emission sectors.
+Since then, the upward pattern could reflect economic recovery or growth in high-emission sectors.

 ![linechart](https://github.com/user-attachments/assets/5aa3e822-45f9-4ecd-b5b3-f8991cc3d269)